pharriso/ansible_workshop/exercises/ansible_rhel/filters/README.md

 localhost                  : ok=5    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

+These are simple but effective examples you can use in your playbooks and roles, to make them a little more bullet and silly proof!

 ---

 [Click Here to return to the Ansible Linklight - Ansible Engine Workshop](../README.md)